Dr. Marcella Kreysa

-I am available to conduct a variety of trainings and enjoy talking to groups who are interested in understanding the people they may interact with and increase their level of knowledge and awareness.
+I am available to conduct a variety of trainings and enjoy talking to groups who are interested in understanding people they may interact with to increase their level of knowledge and awareness.
 Training topics can be individually tailored to fit the audience, however in the past I have done trainings on Attachment and Trauma, Immigration, Latino culture and client populations, LGBTQ+ and questions of Gender Identity, Psychological Assessments, Community Mental Health, and Parent Education on a variety of topics including Parenting Classes utilizing the Triple P, Positive Parenting model.

-My mission is to help you feel better by helping children and their families find ways to heal their souls through therapeutic interventions.
+My mission is to help you feel better by helping you find ways to heal through therapeutic interventions.

 Please explore my website and contact me to schedule